dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 >>>>>>**Legend**: "Stock availability / %"
 >>>>>>**Show legend key** tag (appears as a white tick in a green field)
 >
->**MSR DV 17 - Monthly Stock Reporting / Stockout by item / Last 12 months / Health facility / Stacked column chart**
+>**MSR DV 17 - Monthly Stock Reporting / Stockout by item / Last 12 months / Health facility / By item / Stacked column chart**
->This report displays each item which had a stockout during the past 12 months as a separate Stacked column for each of the last 12 months.
+>For each of the last 12 months, this report displays a separate stacked column chart with all items which had a stockout.
 >
 >**Visualization type**: select "Stacked column"
->**Name \(*)**: "MSR DV 17 - Monthly Stock Reporting / Stockout by item / Last 12 months / Health facility / Stacked column chart"
+>**Name \(*)**: "MSR DV 17 - Monthly Stock Reporting / Stockout by item / Last 12 months / Health facility / By item / Stacked column chart"
 >>**Series**
 >>>**Data**
 >>>>**Data Type**: "Data elements"